 A recent study shows that the TV, film and entertainment industry is the least diverse industry, yet it controls the culture that is created and that children see.
 Stephanie explains, “If you see it, you can be it.
 If you don’t see it, how do you know you can be it?
 How do you aspire?
 How do you say ‘mom I want to take a math class, what if I could be an astronaut?’.
 That’s the power of representation on screen that’s so obvious yet under-realized.
 When probably 95% of the content is coming from a straight, white, and male point-of-view, that’s the world that that’s being created for people, and they see there’s no place for them.
 But if you are showing many different avenues coming from different visions, you can create sparks in young brains.
 They think, ‘Oh, I can do that, somebody has done it, so I know I can do it too.’”

 Progress is being made.
-The number of films qualifying for the ReFrame stamp is increasing every year – from 12 of the Top 100 grossing films in 2017 to 29 in 2020 – and more than 100 television productions have also earned the ReFrame stamp.
+The number of films qualifying for the ReFrame stamp is increasing every year – from 12 of the Top 100 grossing films in 2017 to 29 in 2020, to holding steady at 28 films in 2021.
+The ReFrame stamp for television series was expanded from the Top 100 to the Top 200 series of 2020-21, and for the first time more than 51% of the most popular series earned the ReFrame Stamp.
 This is proof that more productions are being inclusive in hiring.
 Ultimately ReFrame would like to see 100% of projects qualify for the stamp, reflecting a standard of gender-balanced hiring.
 When women are empowered to tell their stories and given the ability to share their work and connect with audiences, they help shift the power structures and cultivate a more humanist future.
 Inclusive representation in media can transform the world.